therealbill/zealot/terraform/README.md

 # Terraforming Consul

 NOTE: I'll probably move these around a bit.
-Th emain question is whether we want a state for Zealot or one for each resource type.
+The main question is whether wI want a state for Zealot or one for each resource type.
 I lean heavily toward Zealot to keep it simple and concise.